vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 ## Overview

 IBM Cloud Satellite enables consistent deployment and operation of applications across all on-premises, edge computing, and public cloud environments from various cloud providers.
 It harmonizes a fundamental set of Kubernetes, data, AI, and security services to be centrally administered as a service by IBM Cloud, offering comprehensive oversight across all environments via a unified interface.
-This leads to enhanced developer productivity and accelerated development pace.
+The result is enhanced developer productivity and accelerated development pace.

 <https://cloud.ibm.com/docs/satellite?topic=satellite-getting-started>